 - Billing and other information.
-For Customers that purchase Services, our corporate Affiliates and our third party payment processors may collect and store billing address and credit card information on our behalf [or we may do this ourselves] and we will have appropriate contracts in place with such third parties to safeguard your Customer Data.
+For Customers that purchase Services, Metamo may collect, and store billing address and we will have appropriate contracts in place with such third parties to safeguard your Customer Data.

 - Services usage information.
-This is information about how you are accessing and using the Services, which may include administrative and support communications with us and information about the Services, features, content, and links you interact with.
+This is information about how you are accessing and using the Services, which may include administrative and support communications with us and information about the Services.

 - CCTV Data.
 The organisation has closed circuit television cameras located at store locations and offices.
 This is necessary in order to protect against theft or pilferage, for the security of staff and organisation property.
 Access to the recorded material will be strictly limited to authorised personnel.

 A cookie is a small text file that is placed on your device by a web server which enables a website and/or mobile app to collect data that will allow content improvements and targeted advertising.